cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

-Hetland [-@medinaluna2013] concluded that this relationship is consistent with a uniform orientation of principal stresses, where the variation of the dip of the fault leads to a change in the direction of maximum fault shear stress, which they assumed to be the coseismic slip rake.
+Hetland [-@medinaluna2013] concluded that this relationship is consistent with a uniform orientation of principal stresses, where the variation of the dip of the fault leads to a change in the direction of maximum fault shear stress, which they assumed to be parallel to the coseismic slip rake.

 ## This study